sirwh/PAMAP/README.md

 		subject_data={subject1,subject2,subject3,subject4,subject5,subject6,subject7}

-3. preprocessing (see the Matlab code attached)
+3. preprocessing (refer to the files in "PAMAP_Matlab" folder)

 	We normalize each dimension of 3D time series as (x−μ)/σ , where μ and σ are mean and standard deviation of time series. (as in processed3.mat)